 Do not drill holes into the equipment.
-Doing so may affect the sealing performance and electromagnetic containment of the equipment and damage components or cables inside.
+Doing so may affect the sealing and electromagnetic interference shield performance of the equipment and damage components or cables inside.
 Metal shavings from drilling may short-circuit boards inside the equipment.

 - Repaint any paint scratches caused during equipment transportation or installation in a timely manner.
-Equipment with scratches cannot be exposed for an extended period of time. - Do not perform operations such as arc welding and cutting on the equipment without evaluation by the Company. - Do not install other devices on the top of the equipment without evaluation by the Company. - When performing operations over the top of the equipment, take measures to protect the equipment against damage. - Use correct tools and operate them in the correct way.
+Equipment with scratches cannot be exposed for an extended period of time. - Do not perform operations such as arc welding and cutting on the equipment without evaluation by the Company. - Do not install other devices on the top of the equipment without evaluation by the Company. - When performing operations above the equipment, take measures to protect the equipment against damage. - Use correct tools and operate them in the correct way.